Extension of Stay for International Students in F-1 Visa Classification

 Failure to Comply with Program Extension Regulations

 It is your responsibility to comply with all immigration regulations which apply to F-1 students, including the extension of program regulations.
 If your Form I-20 completion of studies date will soon expire or, if it has expired, you are urged to immediately contact the OISS.
 If you fail to comply with your responsibilities, you may not be eligible to continue (or to apply for) benefits provided to F-1 students.
 For example, you may not be eligible to continue any type of employment (even on-campus employment through a scholarship, fellowship or assistantship) or to apply for school transfer, practical training, or other F-1 benefits.

 You may apply for an extension if:

-- You expect to exceed the time limitation indicated on the "expected completion of studies date" in Item #5 on your Form I-20, and
+- You expect to exceed the time limitation indicated in the "program end date" on your Form I-20, and

 - You have continuously maintained lawful F-1 status, and